jeiko94/jeiko94/README.md

 - 👀 I’m interested in Data Engineer and.NET develop
 - 🌱 I’m currently working ASP.NET and Azure cloud
 - 💞️ I’m looking to collaborate on Data Engineer and ApiRelFul
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: Passionate about computers

 <!---